bezhermoso/BzlMail/README.md

 + Sendmail
 + SMTP

-###Retrieving the mail transport object
+###Retrieving the Mail Transport Object

-You can retrieve a pre-configured transport from the service locator, like so, `$serviceLocator->get('bzlmail.transport')`.
+You can retrieve the configured transport from the service locator, like so, `$serviceLocator->get('bzlmail.transport')`.
+This will return a transport object that is configured according to the data provided in the settings page.

 Alternatively, you can use the `bzlTransport` controller plugin.